 Best Snake Scene: Fritz Fights an Anaconda

-Okay, so Fritz is my favorite brother, he is super manly and tough.
-He’s the best of the bunch, at least in my opinion.
+Okay, so Fritz is my favorite brother, as he is super manly and tough.
 At this point in the film, Fritz and Ernst are traveling through the island trying to see how big it is and what it holds.
 On the way they encounter pirates and save a young boy from becoming a pirate slave.
 This boy is super annoying, and they hate having to deal with him, but take him with them because they don’t feel right about leaving him to be traded.
 They are on their way home, with the boy in tow, when they have to cross a river.
-As they are crossing, Etnst gets attacked by an anaconda and Fritz acts all manly and cool wrestling with the snake to save Ernst’s life.
-Such a good brother!
+As they are crossing, Ernst gets attacked by an anaconda and Fritz acts all manly and cool wrestling with the snake to save Ernst’s life.
+Such a great brother!

 I loved Aladdin growing up as a kid.
 I used to watch the first and third one all the time, I remember that when I was in that little kid phase were you don’t want to take a bath, the only way my mom could get me in the tub willingly would be to promise me that I’d be able to watch Aladdin when I was done.
 I love all the songs in this film and committed them all to memory at an early age.